lifeisstillgood/softwaremind/docs/newbook/ai_journalism.rst

 models that to a certain degree held all human knowledge inside them.

-The next wave of models in 2024 are being prepared, and we should expect that there will be at least one 1GW data centre - that is a data centre drawing 1GW of power to build the next LLM.
+The next wave of models in 2024 are being prepared, and we should expect that there will be at least one 1GW data centre (Marc Zuckerburg started on the Dwarkuesh podcast that Llama 3 used 25,000 GPUs (and cost billions of dollars and the next generation someone (implying OpenAI) will use a single power plant feeding into a 1GW data center)

+That is a data centre drawing 1GW of power every second to build the next LLM.
 Humanity is taking sufficent power to boil steel, build a skyscraper or an airport, and turning it into a few gigabytes of 1s and 0s.

-WHat do LLMs mean?
+So whats an LLM?
 -------------------

-LLM as representation of "our" culture.
+So I conjecture that LLM's are a *representation* of "our" culture.
 Ok so here is where I start to break down some of those words.
 The first is "culture".

 Many years ago I went with my father to his local church service.
 The vicar stood up and she droned on for a bit, but then veered into a local controversy about new immigrants (workers coming to town).
 SHe explained that the newcomers did not share our "culture".
 I remember refusing to shake her hand as we filed out the church, my dad arguing that she meant skin colour when she said culture.

 Yes, sometimes, culture gets used as a dog whistle word.
+(The dog whistle being if President Nixon says "Law and Order" he really means supporting Governors who beat up the Black population so the southern whites will start to vote Republican.)

 Thats not what I mean here.
 I mean the totality of assumptions, implicit knowledge, unwritten rules and thats what we do around here.

 Let me tell you another story about my dad.
-So, sometime in my thirties, it was a hot summers day in London Park, and my friends and I came across an Ice Cream van and treated ourselves to a 99 flake.
-And I came out with my "Piece of relevant amusing trivia".
+So, sometime in my thirties, it was a hot summers day in a London Park, and my friends and I came across an Ice Cream van and treated ourselves to a 99 flake.
+And I came out with my "Piece of relevant amusing trivia useful for this moment in a conversation"

 "Did you know Mr Whippy Ice Cream is made from seaweed."
 I beamed around the group expecting a couple of oh wows for my conversational gambit.

 Everyone just looked at me.

 "No, what.
 Its milk. frozen milk and sugar and probably E-Numbers.
 DO you mean the E-Numbers?"

 "No", I say, dredging up ancient memories.
 "Seaweed, like great floating mats of it.
 Floating in the sea"

 "..."
 They stare at me.

 "Um, you know.
 Seaweed floats in mats on the sea.
 I remember seeing some at the beach."

 "What are you talking about".